wp-plugins/events-manager-extended/readme.txt

 = 3.2.3 =
 * Bugfix: sending mails works again
-* Feature: new parameter for shortcode [events_list]: authorID, so you can show only events created by a specific person.
-Eg: [events_list authorID=1] to show events from author with ID 1, [events_list authorID=1,3] for authors 1 OR 3
+* Feature: new parameter for shortcode [events_list]: author, so you can show only events created by a specific person.
+Eg: [events_list author=admin] to show events from author with loginname "admin", [events_list author=admin,admin2] for authors admin OR admin2
 * Feature: ical subscription is now possible for public events.
 Just use "?eme_ical=public" after your WP url, and you'll get the ical feed.
 Eg.: http://www.e-dynamics.be/wordpress/?eme_ical=public